 If you do buy skin products, stay away from fragrances, alcohol and starches.
 They wick moisture and dries up your skin fast!

-Most skin care products also have harsh chemicals which can irritate the skin and ruin our skin’s pH.
-They also have plenty of toxins and hormone disrupting chemicals.
+Most skincare products also have harsh chemicals that can irritate the skin and ruin our skin’s pH.
+They also have plenty of toxins and hormone-disrupting chemicals.

 And who would forget the most classic advice for skin health – drink water!